 Students are allowed to add and/or drop courses during the pre-registration period at the One-Stop Student Center.
-Students who wish to change their registration outside of registration dates must do so on the appropriate Late Add/Drop form
+Students who wish to change their registration must do so on the appropriate form within the stipulated time period.

 Change of Course Registration